Divorce Mediation

 The Success Of Divorce Mediation

-With a skilled mediator, divorce mediation is normally very successful, especially with the issues of child custody and access are concerned.
+With a skilled mediator, divorce mediation is normally very successful, especially regarding the issues of child custody and access.
 The reality is that you and your ex know what’s best for your children better than any judge or lawyer ever will.
-I’ve personally seen many very acrimonious cases settle through mediation, cases that were so acrimonious that I was quite surprised that they could be resolved.
+I’ve personally seen many very acrimonious cases settle through mediation, cases that were so acrimonious that I was quite surprised that they could be resolved short of an expensive trial.

 Divorce Mediation Reduces the Pain and Expense Of Divorce